Can Asthma Cause Dry Mouth Symptoms?

 Some asthmatic triggers are cold air, pollen, pollutants in the air, certain medications, etc. Being aware of your asthma triggers can help you avoid asthma symptoms such as excessive coughing or chest pain.

 As a result of mouth breathing or inhaler use, you may also experience dry mouth or xerostomia.
 Mouth breathing decreases moisture in the mouth, ultimately leading to dry mouth.
 This happens because more air enters the oral cavity.

 In addition, depending on the type of inhaler you use, this may be drying out your oral cavity.
-It is vital to speak with your doctor on the best inhaler treatment for you.
+It is vital to speak with your doctor about the best inhaler treatment for you.

-Also, some medications used to treat asthma may create dry mouth symptoms as well.
+Also, some medications used to treat asthma may create dry mouth symptoms.
 Over 500 different medications list dry mouth as a possible side effect.
 Check with your doctor to see if one of your asthma medications may be creating dry mouth symptoms.

 Why is Dry Mouth a Problem for Asthmatics?